carbon-language/carbon-lang/llvm/docs/LangRef.rst

 LLVM allows an explicit section to be specified for functions.
 If the target supports it, it will emit functions to the section specified.
-Additionally, the function can placed in a COMDAT.
+Additionally, the function can be placed in a COMDAT.

 An explicit alignment may be specified for a function.
 If not present, or if the alignment is set to zero, the alignment of the function is set